Best Menopause Supplements UK 2020 Selection

 To correct this, first, follow a low-GL diet to balance your blood glucose.
 By eating beans (pulses) and whole grains, you’ll get more chromium from your diet – a mineral that is essential for promoting insulin sensitivity.
 You’ll also be reducing stimulants, such as sugar and caffeine, which will reduce cortisol.
 Raised cortisol levels at night stop you sleeping, so the diet will help if you’re prone to insomnia.

 Whether you need to lose weight or not, take regular exercise.
 It will encourage weight maintenance if you are a healthy weight.
 Ideally, include both aerobic and resistance exercises (such as skipping, dancing and walking, and using weights), because weight-bearing exercises drive the movement of calcium into the bones.
-This will reduce the rate of bone thinning and the risk of osteoporosis, which increases following the menopause.
+This will lower the rate of bone thinning and the risk of osteoporosis, which increases following the menopause.

 Take antioxidants, essential fats and St John’s wort, which also helps to improve mood.

 There’s a strong link between oestrogen, which declines at the menopause, and mood and mind.
-Oestrogen helps to: raise levels of the neurotransmitter acetylcholine; stimulate the receptors for serotonin and noradrenaline in the brain, which improve your mood and motivation; slow the processes which break down these neurotransmitters so that you feel better for longer, and improve blood flow and nutrient supply to the brain.
+Oestrogen helps to: raise levels of the neurotransmitter acetylcholine; stimulate the receptors for serotonin and noradrenaline in the brain, which improve your fluctuating emotions and motivation; slow the processes which break down these neurotransmitters so that you feel better for longer, and improve blood flow and nutrient supply to the brain.
 Serotonin, noradrenaline and acetylcholine are important neurotransmitters involved in memory, so it’s no surprise that memory lapses can increase as oestrogen declines.

 Oestrogen also helps to protect bone health.
 The drop in bone density is caused by falling levels of the female hormone oestrogen.